Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Static properties

-For non-coincident sites $i \neq j$, the correlations can be calculated by a generalized cavity method, with two cavities~\cite{mezard_spin-glass}: one at $i$ and one at $j$.
-As for the single cavity method, the starting point of the 2-cavity approach is an analysis of the probability $P(\bS_{i}, \bb_{i}; \bS_{j}, \bb_{j})$ to find simultaneously, given values of the variables $\bS_{i}$, $\bb_{i}$, $\bS_{j}$, $\bb_{j}$ at the two sites $i$ and $j$.
-Factorizing the Gibbs weight, this probability can be written as:
+The self-consistency conditions are expressed by requiring that the fluctuations computed from Eqs.~\eqref{c_a_lambda_def} match with a separate calculation of the second-order correlations functions.
+To obtain an independent set of expressions for $C_{ij}^{\alpha \beta}$, $A_{ij}^{\alpha \beta}$,$\Lambda_{ij}^{\alpha \beta}$ we use that at non-coincident sites $i \neq j$, these correlations can be calculated via a generalized cavity method, with two cavities~\cite{mezard_spin-glass}: one at $i$ and one at $j$.
+As for the single cavity method, the calculation of the correlations can be approached by analyzing the probability $P(\bS_{i}, \bb_{i}; \bS_{j}, \bb_{j})$ to find simultaneously, given values of the variables $\bS_{i}$, $\bb_{i}$, $\bS_{j}$, $\bb_{j}$ at the two sites $i$ and $j$.
+Factorizing the Gibbs weights, this probability can be written as:

 The terms in the first two lines describe the Gibbs-Boltzmann weight associated with the energy $V(\bS_{i}) + V(\bS_{j}) - (\bb_{i} \cdot \bS_{i}) - (\bb_{j} \cdot \bS_{j}) + J^{\alpha \beta}_{ij} S^{\alpha}_{i} S^{\beta}_{j}$ (the last term cancels the double-counting of the direct $i-j$ interaction). $p_{ij}''(\mathbf{X}_{1}, \mathbf{X}_{2})$ is the distribution of the fields $X_{1}^{\alpha} = b^{\alpha}_{i} - J^{\alpha \beta}_{ij} S^{\beta}_{j} = \sum_{k \neq i, j} J_{ik}^{\alpha \beta} S_{k}^{\beta}$ and $X_{2}^{\alpha} = b^{\alpha}_{j} - J^{\alpha \beta}_{ji} S^{\beta}_{i} = \sum_{k \neq i, j} J^{\alpha \beta}_{jk} S^{\beta}_{k}$ calculated in the 2-cavity system (with the sites $i$ and $j$ removed).
 The normalization factor $Z''_{ij}$ is the partition function of the 2-cavity system.